Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

-\end{itemize} \end{thm} \begin{remark} Noted that the $L^\infty$ blow-up of the solutions' first derivatives in Theorem \ref{shock} is not adequate to imply the blow-up of the $H^1$ norm as in \eqref{h1blowup}.
-To prove \eqref{h1blowup}, we crucially employ the \underline{vanishing of the inverse density $\rho$}, which is the geometric description of the shock formation.
+\end{thm} \begin{remark} The $H^1$ blow-up mechanism in \eqref{h1blowup} is \emph{stronger} than the usual norm inflation: for each fixed $\eta$, the $H^1$-norm of the solution becomes infinite at a finite time $T_\eta^*$, rather than merely growing arbitrarily large (inflating) as $\eta \to 0$. \end{remark} \begin{remark} Note that the $L^\infty$ blow-up of the solutions' first derivatives in Theorem \ref{shock} is not adequate to imply the blow-up of the $H^1$ norm as in \eqref{h1blowup}.
+To prove \eqref{h1blowup}, we crucially employ the \underline{vanishing of the inverse foliation density $\rho$}, which is the geometric description of the shock formation.
 Our exploration of the characteristics' geometric behaviours via $\rho$ bridges the gap between the shock formation (pointwise blow-up of the first derivatives) and the blow-up of $H^1$-norms.
 See Subsection \ref{ill} for the details. \end{remark} \begin{remark} For 3D ideal compressible MHD (\ref{MHD}), both our examples of the shock formation allowing the presence of waves with multiple travelling speeds and the associated low-regularity ill-posedness are \underline{new}.
-With the subtle structures we found, for our constructed solutions, we give a \underline{complete} description of the MHD dynamics up to the time $T^*_{\eta}$ when the first (shock) singularity happens. \end{remark} If the magnetic field vanishes, i.e., $H_1=H_2=H_3\equiv0$, our system \eqref{MHD} reduces to the 3D compressible Euler equations.
+With the subtle structures we found, for our constructed solutions, we give a \underline{complete} description of the MHD dynamics up to the time $T^*_{\eta}$ when the shock singularity happens. \end{remark} \begin{remark} To prove the $H^2$ ill-posedness, we employ our 1+1 dimensional shock-formation result in Theorem \ref{shock} within $\mathcal{D}_\eta$, that is the development region of an initial small ball $B_{\frac\eta2}^3$ at $t=0$ along the characteristics.
+In particular, the initial data we prescribe are planar symmetric inside $B_{\frac\eta2}^3$.
+Due to finite speed of propagation, the solutions to the 3D MHD system still obey plane symmetry in $\mathcal{D}_\eta$, which allows for the application of our Theorem \ref{shock}.
+It is worthwhile to note that the initial data outside of $B_{\frac\eta2}^3$ are extended to be compactly supported, and hence depend on $x_2,x_3$ as well.
+Therefore, the overall initial data are \emph{not planar symmetric} on the entire $\mathbb{R}^3$.
+See Subsection \ref{illdata} for further discussions. \end{remark} If the magnetic field vanishes, i.e., $H_1=H_2=H_3\equiv0$, our system \eqref{MHD} reduces to the 3D compressible Euler equations.
 Our results thus give \begin{thm}[{\bf $H^2$ ill-posedness for Euler equations}] Consider the following 3D compressible Euler equations allowing non-trivial entropy and vorticity

 Then the Cauchy problem of \eqref{euler} is $H^2$ ill-posed with respect to the fluid velocity and density.
 More precisely, there exits a family of compactly supported smooth initial data for \eqref{euler} satisfying